Dewatering of natural sediments using geotextile tubes

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Liao, Kaixia, "Dewatering of natural sediments using geotextile tubes" (2008).
 Civil and Environmental Engineering - Dissertations.
-Paper 2.
+2.